 → Learn how to "green-clean" your fresh forest green grout lines.

 Calling all maximalists, gold glitter grout is a thing, and it's guaranteed to make every surface in your bathroom sparkle.
 Tile Mountain sells both gold and silver options so you can go right ahead and mix your metals.

-In this apartment from Dezeen, the combination of white square tiles and vibrant grout has us feeling nostalgic for the gridded notebooks we used in grade school (also lead image above).
+In this apartment by PYO Arquitectos featured on Dezeen, the combination of white square tiles and vibrant grout has us feeling nostalgic for the gridded notebooks we used in grade school (also lead image above).
 A concrete floor and contemporary details prevent the space from veering too twee.

 There's something unexpectedly edgy about grout in a Dayglow hue.
 While the acid yellow above may be too much in a kitchen, it provides the right amount of wow in this bathroom from Iris Hantverk.

 For a double dose of color, pair blue tiles with yellow grout lines, as the designers did in the space above from Houzz.